Azure/Azure-Sentinel/Playbooks/Update-BulkIncidents/readme.md

 <img src="https://github.com/Azure/Azure-Sentinel/blob/master/Playbooks/Update-BulkIncidents/images/logicappuri.png"/>

 You can use Postman, PowerShell, or your favorite shell to send a JSON body to the Logic App Endpoint.
-Below are some code examples of usage.
+Below are some PowerShell code examples of usage.

 At this time the Logic App can only bulk update the Status of Azure Sentinel Incidents.